 - Did first-time visitors convert more before or after the big website facelift?

-Bonus tip: If you find that segments you’ve created or downloaded from other sources just aren’t fitting, you can (and should) clean house at least every 6 months to reduce clutter that can cost you time.
+Bonus tip: If you find that segments you’ve created or downloaded from other sources just aren’t fitting, you can (and should) clean house at least once every six months to reduce clutter that can cost you time.

-Double bonus: Check out this list of 16 Segment ideas put together by Josh Braaten at Search Engine Watch.
-There are direct links to instantly add each one to your Google Analytics account immediately, and there’s some created by GA heavyweights like Angie Shottmuller, Aviansh Kaushik, Thom Craver, and Anna Lewis.
+Double bonus: Check out this list of 16 segment ideas put together by Josh Braaten at Search Engine Watch.
+There are direct links to instantly add each one to your Google Analytics account immediately, and there’s some created by GA heavyweights like Angie Schottmuller, Avinash Kaushik, Thom Craver, and Anna Lewis.

-If your site isn’t driven by eCommerce, you should be using Goals to measure successful interactions.
-If your site is driven by ecommerce, you can still use Goals to create fast views of other aspects of your site that drive conversions.
+If your site is driven by ecommerce, you can still use goals to create fast views of other aspects of your site that drive conversions.

 - Goals can be imported from the Solutions Gallery or shared via link.